- Posts: 127

 Please Log in to join the conversation.

-Replied by Codama on topic Mind>Body
+by Codama

 I wouldn't say one SHOULD master body before mind... as an absolute order.
 But, They really go hand and hand.
 A healthy body leads to fewer physical distractions for ones mind.
 The more relaxed the body the easier it is to tame the mind.
 And vice versa, with the proper mindset and state, a person can create the neccesary phisical practices to better their body.